Wolverine971/9takes/src/blog/people/celebrities/Paris-Hilton.md

 Growing up in the Hilton family, Paris was exposed to a world of privilege and opportunity from a young age.
 However, her path to success was not without its challenges.
 As the granddaughter of hotel magnate Conrad Hilton, Paris felt the pressure to live up to the family name and legacy.

-"I always felt like I had to be perfect and do everything right," Paris has said.
-"There was a lot of pressure to be the best, to be successful, to make the family proud."
+"**I always felt like I had to be perfect and do everything right,**" Paris has said. "**There was a lot of pressure to be the best, to be successful, to make the family proud.**"

 This intense drive to achieve and gain the approval of her family and peers became a driving force in Paris's life, shaping her personality and propelling her towards the heights of fame and fortune.